EgeAytin/react-image-search-application/README.md

 ## Additional Notes

 ### Design
 I took care to keep the design of the application very simple and understandable.
-This is a test application, so I would like to point out that it does not have any production level design quality.
+This is a testing application that focuses more on functionality, so I would like to point out that it does not have production level design quality.

 ### 3rd Party Libraries
 - I used [bootsrap](https://getbootstrap.com/) for the design layout and most of the components.